industrial-edge/jenkins-cicd/docs/pipeline.md

 By default, Jenkins is pulling docker images from [https://hub.docker.com/](https://hub.docker.com/) to use them within your pipelines.
 You can also use any of your favourite docker container registery.

 1) Create account and private repository in docker hub.
+2) Copy [docker](../src/docker) folder from this repository to your device.
+3) Download IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the file to [dockerfile](../src/docker/dockerfile) folder.
-2) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repositroy using these commands
+4) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repositroy using these commands

     ```bash
+    cd docker/dockerfile
     docker login -u <dockerID> -p <password>
     docker build -t <dockerID>/<image> .
     docker push <dockerID>/<image>